Jarrettgohh/python-cURL/README.md

 # To Note
 - Currently only supports Window -- Not tested on other OS yet such as MacOS and Linux
-- Only works with fields containin one layer string; but not nested items such as object or arrays of any sort
+- Only works with fields containing one layer string; but not nested items such as object or arrays of any sort